sathvikanikki5/student-data-visualization/README.md

 # 📊 Student Data Visualization Project

-## 📌 Description
+## 📌 Overview
-This project analyzes student performance using Python and visualizes the data using charts.
+This project analyzes student performance data and visualizes insights using Python.

 ## 🛠️ Technologies Used
 - Python